openframeworks/ofSite/_documentation/types/ofRectangle.markdown

 _inlined_description: _

-Translate the y position of the rectangle.
+Translate the y-position of the rectangle.
+Parameters:
+dy The amount to translate on the y-axis.